-What is one word that best describes the kind of School Co-Captain you would like to be?
+What is one word that best describes the kind of School Captain you would like to be?

 Describe the most enjoyable aspect of being part of St Catherine’s School community?

 Cece: The things I value the most at St Catherine’s are the friendships we all have and the community spirit that links us now and into the future.
-This spirit has been nurtured over time so that whether you’re a current St Cath’s girl or an old girl, we share the same core values which connect us all.
+This spirit has been nurtured over time so that whether you are a current St Catherine’s girl or an old girl, we share the same core values which connect us all.

 What is one quality a good leader needs to have?

 Cece: To be a good listener.

 What is one thing you would like to take from the experience of being School Captain once you leave the Heyington gates?

 Lucy: A sense of accomplishment that I have helped the School become more unified, as well as the friends I have made throughout my journey at St Catherine’s.